jyopari/jyopari.github.io/aboutMe.md

 ## Hello!
 I am Jyo Pari, an undergraduate student studying Math + CS at NYU.
-In my free time I like catching (and releasing) insects, folding origami, and racing (virtually).
-Currently advised by [Dr.Pinto](https://lerrelpinto.com)
+In my free time I like playing with my two parakeets, catching (and releasing) insects, folding origami, and racing (virtually).
+Currently advised by [Dr.Pinto](https://lerrelpinto.com), working on a research project to improve imitation learning.

 ## Publications